 - Reinforce behavioral expectations

-Companies often look to management and employees to report any incidences they observe or experience.
-Barriers within the company culture itself, like fear of retaliation, may prevent this.
-Work toward improving corporate culture by reinforcing the idea that reporting misconduct is beneficial to the company and acknowledging the employee’s courage in making the report.
+Companies often look to management and employees to report any incidences of malfeasance they observe or experience.
+However, barriers within the company culture, such as fear of retaliation, may prevent this.
+Work toward improving transparency by reinforcing the idea that reporting misconduct is beneficial to the company and acknowledging whistleblowers’ courage.

 Ethics in the Consumer Marketplace

-Now that you can answer the question, “what are business ethics?” you can cultivate an ethical environment and workflow, increase employee satisfaction, and bring your company into compliance.
+Learn how to cultivate an ethical environment and workflow, increase employee satisfaction, and bring your company into compliance with expert advice, useful how-tos, and the latest management and hiring news.
 Let Monster show you how to successfully and effectively lead your team.